regine/meltmodel/install.md

 -   [meltmodel-dev.tar.gz]({{%page.repo%}}/tarball/dev)

-Alternately, you can also clone the project with [Git](http://git-scm.com) by
+Alternately, you can also clone the project with [Git](http://git-scm.com) by running (command line in terminal):
-running:

     $ git clone https://github.com/regine/meltmodel.git

 from a terminal.
-If you plan to contribute to the project, you should use git, and spend some time getting familiar with it..
+If you plan to contribute to the project, you should use git, and spend some time getting familiar with it.
 More information about git can be found at [git-scm](http://git-scm.com/) or at [Github](http://help.github.com/articles/).